sroutier/eloquent-ldap/README.md

 [sroutier/laravel-5.1-enterprise-starter-kit](https://github.com/sroutier/laravel-5.1-enterprise-starter-kit).
-Note that in that project this package is used in combination with [Zizaco/entrust](https://github.com/zizaco/entrust) to provide role based authorization, therefore there is not group model, but instead a role model.
+Note that in that project this package is used in combination with [Zizaco/entrust](https://github.com/zizaco/entrust) to provide role based authorization, therefore there is no group model, but instead a role model.

 ## Change log